droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > Vladimir denied them and, when the knights grew enraged and unruly, banished them from the manor and forbade them from raising their swords against Strahd or any of his creatures.
 Now, only Sir Godfrey Gwilym, Vladimir Horngaard, and the spirits of the **phantom warriors** that once fought for the Order remain in Argynvostholt.

+> [!info]+ **Pathfinder 2e Adjustments**
+>
+>The revenant also has <strong>Regeneration 15</strong> (Deactivated by Fire or Holy) feature.

-If the players call out to this nameless **revenant** or step onto the bridge, it hails them in a raspy voice and asks their business.
+If the players call out to this nameless **[Revenant](https://2e.aonprd.com/Monsters.aspx?ID=3167)** or step onto the bridge, it hails them in a raspy voice and asks their business.
 Upon hearing their response, it says, "Old things are stirring and the lord of Castle Ravenloft roams the valley.
 Tell me: Do you serve him?"

 If the players claim to serve Strahd, the revenant visibly stiffens, but stands aside, saying coldly, "Then be gone on your way, and may your foul work bring you ruin and despair."